protontype/protontype/README_en.md

 ```

-The property `` useAuth: boolean `` indicates that the route will be authenticated by the authentication middleware, if it is implemented.
+The property `` useAuth: boolean `` indicates that the route will be authenticated by the authentication middleware, if implemented.

-In the decorator @Route **modelName** parameter is optional as in the example below:
+In the decorator @Route, **modelName** parameter is optional as in the example below:

 ```javascript